 Senso-ji, or Asakusa Kannon Temple, is the most visited and oldest religious site in Tokyo that sees almost 30 million annual visitors.

-Those who don’t like to share space with crowds of tourists should visit this site late at night.
+Those who dislike sharing space with crowds of tourists should visit this site late at night.

 After dark, it is an entirely different place where the walking experience is calm and meditative.